 Raphael Shore’s newest endeavor, CORE18 Leaders Lab, launched in January 2014.
 With the goal of empowering Jewish social innovation, this high-profile fellowship for young Jewish leaders underscores the importance of self-development, Jewish wisdom, entrepreneurship, networking and leadership skills.
 Ultimately, the initiative is designed to spur new initiatives to inspire and strengthen the Jewish People.
 Hundreds of candidates applied for the 36 fellowship positions.

 Since Shore founded Jerusalem U in 2009, the organization has partnered with over 350 organizations, 17 Jewish Federations, educated some 5,500 college students from over 300 campuses, and is responsible for over 200,000 hours of Jewish and Israel learning.

-Raphael Shore is a film producer and has produced two feature documentary films for Jerusalem U. The first was the 2010 documentary Crossing the Line: The Intifada Comes to Campus, which explores the proliferation of anti-Israel and anti-Semitic sentiments on North American college campuses.
+Raphael Shore is a film producer and has produced three feature documentary films for Jerusalem U. The first was the 2010 documentary Crossing the Line: The Intifada Comes to Campus, which explores the proliferation of anti-Israel and anti-Semitic sentiments on North American college campuses.
 The second, in 2012, was the PBS-broadcasted film Israel Inside: How a Small Nation Makes a Big Difference about contemporary Israel and its global contributions (*See http://www.jpost.com/Arts-and-Culture/Arts/No-small-wonder).
-Both films serve as pillars of Jerusalem U's Israel and Jewish curricula.
+His most recent film, Beneath the Helmet: From High School to the Home Front, is an inspiring coming-of-age film about five Israeli soldiers.
+All his films serve as pillars of Jerusalem U's Israel and Jewish curricula.